Alazen/python-av1-h265-nvidia-converter/README.md

 # AV1 Batch Converter

 This application is a PySide6 GUI that batches any video format FFmpeg can open (MP4, MKV, etc.) and converts it to 4K AV1 using the NVIDIA `av1_nvenc` encoder.
-It was designed for the RTX&nbsp;4060&nbsp;Ti but will run on any Ada&nbsp;Lovelace GPU with an AV1-capable NVENC block.
+It will run on any Ada&nbsp;Lovelace GPU with an AV1-capable NVENC block.
 Two progress bars and a live log show encoding in real time so the interface stays responsive even when hundreds of files are queued.

 ## Requirements